s311354/Louis/_posts/2022-04-09-Topological_Sort.md

     }
     return numCourse == 0;
 }</span></code></pre></div></details>

 The solution was inspired by [LeetCode Discuss][discuss1].
 The basic functions for caculating the all distinct solutions are as follows:

-- Iteral boys in a class to visit all of unmatched grils
++ Initialize all vertices with indegree 0
-- DFS traversal and invite the adjacent girls in a class
++ Create directed graph and update the indegree
-- If grid[i][j] == 1, then ith boy can invite the jth girl to the party
++ Parallel topological sorting and iterate through all the courses if indegree is zero then add it to queue
-- Recursively trying all possible pairs as we have to get maximum in result
++ Count how many course will be finished and further determine whether or not all courses can be finished

 ### <a name="exercise2">Exercise 2 - Parallel Courses</a> ###
 There are N courses, labelled from 1 to N.